-The Outreach Team will support the Marketing Team's marketing campaigns through data information requests along with program-specific plans.
-Collaboration will be critical as specific marketing plans are developed and implemented so the Outreach Team can be prepared to support and provide the data needed to help measure success.
+The Outreach Team will support the Marketing Team's marketing campaigns, both by responding to data information requests and by preparing program-specific plans.
+Collaboration will be critical as specific marketing plans are developed and implemented so that the Outreach Team can be prepared to support and provide the data needed.